Ukrainian Documents for Canada: Apostille Guide

 Below are dedicated pages with timelines, fees, and step-by-step instructions.
 Each guide covers one document type and is maintained separately.

-- Guide Birth certificate
+- Guide Apostille for birth certificate

-- Guide Police clearance certificate
+- Guide Apostille for police clearance

-- Guide Diploma (Ministry of Education)
+- Guide Apostille for diploma (Ministry of Education)

-- Guide Marriage certificate
+- Guide Apostille for marriage certificate

 Explainers